30 Free Things To Do In San Antonio That Are Worth Your Time

 Another perk to visiting the other four missions (other than the Alamo) is that you get free parking.
 And while the Alamo is free, you'll definitely have to pay for parking in downtown San Antonio.

-By the way, if you're wondering which San Antonio mission is best for kids, we cover that in detail here.
-And you can learn all about the San Antonio Missions National Historic Park here
+By the way, here's where we share which San Antonio mission is best for kids, and you can learn all about the San Antonio Missions National Historic Park here

 3. Take a Stroll Along The San Antonio Riverwalk

-Sure, you're not going to get any free margaritas on the San Antonio Riverwalk...but visiting the Riverwalk is,of course, 100% free!
+Sure, you're not going to get any free margaritas on the San Antonio Riverwalk...but visiting the Riverwalk is 100% free!

-This scenic San Antonio Riverwalk is one of the most popular attractions in the city.
-It's known as a vibrant urban oasis lined with a bunch of shops, restaurants, and beautiful landscapes.
+The iconic San Antonio Riverwalk is one of the most popular attractions in the city.
+It's known as the "Venice of Texas" and it's honestly stunning.

 You can enjoy the atmosphere and soak up the local culture all for free!
-There are also some special events throughout the year, and (of course) fiesta in the spring.
-Keep an eye out for events that take place along the river walk.
+Keep an eye out for special events that take place along the Riverwalk, many of which are usually free.
+(Also, here are 27 things you can do while you're on the Riverwalk.)

 WEBSITE | San Antonio, TX 78205